 Antibiotics Resistance Has Now Become A Crisis

-The reason that we’re seeing this high level of recurrence is because the bacteria have learned to outsmart the drugs.
-Both the CDC (Centers for Disease Control) and the WHO (World Health Organization) are sending out alarm bells about what’s now known as the “Antibiotics Resistance Crisis”.
+Consequently, approximately 40% of patients who receive treatment for a UTI return to the doctor’s office within a month with the same symptoms.
+This trend is causing doctors considerable frustration because the bacteria have learned to outsmart the drugs.
+Both the CDC (Centers for Disease Control) and the WHO (World Health Organization) are sounding alarm bells about what is now known as the “Antibiotics Resistance Crisis.”

 The Types of UTI Bacteria

-There are two types of bacteria which can cause urinary tract infections: gram-negative bacteria and gram-positive bacteria.
+Two types of bacteria cause urinary tract infections: gram-negative bacteria and gram-positive bacteria.
+Gram-negative bacteria account for 80% of all UTIs, while gram-positive bacteria account for 20%.

 E. Coli and Klebsiella (highlighted in aqua) are the most common bacteria, representing 74% of all infections.
+Treating the remaining 26% of bacteria is very difficult and may require intravenous antibiotics at a doctor’s office or hospital.

 Only A Few Antibiotics Will Help A Typical UTI Today

-As illustrated, there are only a few drugs (on the left side) that will still stop E. Coli, and many of these are administered via an IV in the hospital.
+Now you know that the most common cause of a UTI is E. Coli bacteria.
+The graph below shows which antibiotics still work against this type of infection.
+As illustrated, only a few drugs (on the left side) will still stop E. Coli, and many of these are administered via an IV in the hospital.

 Natural Supplements Now Proven As Effective Alternative To Antibiotics

-D-Mannose is a powder extracted from fruits to which the bacteria have a natural attraction.
+D-Mannose, a powder extracted from fruits, naturally attracts bacteria.
 The strands of the bacteria cling to the D-Mannose molecules and are flushed out of the bladder with the urine.
+Cranberry extract in capsule form works differently by lining the bladder with a slippery surface so that the bacteria cannot stick and cause a new infection.

-Both natural supplements have recently been proven to be as effective as antibiotics, without the negative side effects.
 Click here to read articles which have been recently published by the National Institutes of Health (NIH) on both supplements.

 UNDERSTANDINGUTIS.COM IS SPONSORED BY: